grzegorzmazur/yacas/docs/reference_manual/io.rst

    :param expr: an expression to be exported

-   :func:`TeXForm` returns a string containing a :math:`\LaTeX` representation of the yacas expression ``expr``.
+   :func:`TeXForm` returns a string containing LaTeX representation of the yacas expression ``expr``.
 Currently the exporter handles most expression types but not all.

 .. function:: CForm(expr)